 Peyronie’s disease, which can cause penile curvature and other symptoms like pain during sex, affects around six in 100 men in the 40-70 age group today.
 If you suspect that you might have Peyronie’s disease, don’t suffer quietly any longer.
-Paul H. Chung, MD, a leading Peyronie’s disease specialist n Philadelphia, Pennsylvania and Cherry Hill, New Jersey, is here to help.
+Paul H. Chung, MD, a leading Peyronie’s disease specialist n Philadelphia, and Pennsylvania, is here to help.
 Book your appointment by calling the office nearest you.

 Coloplast ON DEMAND Webinar: Erectile Dysfunction Treatment Options

 Erectile dysfunction (ED) affects more than 30 million men in the U.S. It is especially common in men with prostate surgery, diabetes, high blood pressure, and obesity.
 However, it is now possible to treat almost all men with ED!
 ED undermines a man’s sexual confidence – but successful treatment can help restore it!
 Many ED treatments are covered by most insurance and prescription plans.
 Watch the ON DEMAND Men’s Health Webinar sponsored by Coloplast Urology to learn more about approved ED treatment options.